KENV-DT: NBC affiliation

 The FCC granted an original construction permit on June 26, 1995, to Las Vegas-based Sunbelt Broadcasting Company to build a television station licensed in Elko.
 Originally, the station was approved for 0.790 kW to broadcast on VHF channel 10 with transmitter located in coordinates 40°48′42″N 115°41′56″W. In July 1996, Sunbelt (later named Intermountain West Communications Company) requested a modification to change the construction permit: moving the transmitter to Grindstone Mountain (in coordinates 40°41′52.5″N 115°54′13″W) and increasing the power to 3.09 kW.
 It was approved on January 29, 1997.

 The station signed on March 27, 1997, as KENV, a semi-satellite of KRNV.
 The creation of KENV extended the coverage of the NBC affiliate in Reno into Northeastern Nevada.
 It is the only full-powered television station in Elko.

 On November 22, 2013, Sinclair Broadcast Group announced the acquisition of KRNV's non-license assets, for $26 million.
-On December 19, it was announced that Cunningham Broadcasting will acquire the license assets of KRNV and KENV for $6.5 million.
+On December 19, it was announced that Cunningham Broadcasting would acquire the license assets of KRNV and KENV for $6.5 million.
 Sinclair could not buy KENV-DT outright because it is located in the Salt Lake City DMA, in which Sinclair already owns a duopoly (formed by CBS affiliate KUTV and MyNetworkTV affiliate KMYU).
 The sale was approved on September 22, 2017, and was completed on January 9, 2018.